 The Golden Zone ('Zona Dorada' in spanish) is the main tourist area in Mazatlán.
 It is characterized by medium-sized hotels on the beach with a main street, Avenida Camaron Sabalo, running it's length.
 There are many stores, shops, restaurants, bars, banks, and other services on this street.
 Behind this main street are some residential areas such as Lomas De Mazatlán and Gaviotas.
-The El Cid resort, one of the largest in Mexico is located in the golden zone.
+The El Cid resort, one of the largest in Mexico is located in the Golden Zone.
 It has hotel towers, a huge swimming pool, tennis courts, golf course, and housing development on it's property!
 Originally, this area was a sand bar on the ocean with a swamp behind it, but the swamp has been filled in.
-The golden zone is a good place to stay in Mazatlán if you are looking for a beach vacaton with all the amenities that you would want within walking distance.
+The Golden Zone is a good place to stay in Mazatlán if you are looking for a beach vacation with all the amenities that you would want within walking distance.

 Olas Altas is a small bay where the oldest part of of Mazatlán is located.
-It is sometimes also referred to as "Old Town".
 Olas Altas means "high waves" in Spanish.
-Olas Altas has a small beach and the Malecon runs the entire length of the bay.
-Across the road from the Malecon are a number of hotels, restaurants, and bars.
-Behind this strip of businesses is a mainly residential area with old houses.
-Olas Altas is a few short blocks to the Plaza Machado and the main, more modern, downtown of Mazatlan.
+Olas Altas has a small beach with a seawall runs the entire length of the bay.
+Across the road from the seawall are a number of historic hotels, restaurants, and bars.

 In January 2017, the city installed new beautiful street lights along the seawall of Olas Altas.